qantik/qantik.github.io/index.md

   <div id="network-shortestpaths" style="position: absolute; height: 675px; width: 950px"></div>
 </div>

 One more step.
-The classic way to traverse a graph is using the breadth-first search algorithm and runs in $$\mathcal{O}(V + E)$$.
+One of the classic ways to traverse a graph is using the breadth-first search algorithm and runs in $$\mathcal{O}(V + E)$$.
 The below gif shows the nodes, which are discovered when starting at the PageRank node.
 The breadth-first search is limited to distance 3 in order to allow a visualization.
-Every still of the image represents a year, starting in 2001, when the PageRank patent was granted, and ending in 2017.
+Every still of the gif represents a year, starting in 2001, when the PageRank patent was granted, and ending in 2016.

 <img src="static/pagerank_bfs.gif" style="border-style: none" />

-Mesmerized, by the result, we decided to do the same thing for Steve Wozniak's above mentioned patent, which led to the Apple II computer:
+Mesmerized, by the result, we decided to do the same thing for Steve Wozniak's above mentioned patent, which led to the Apple II computer.
+As above every frame represents a year, but this time the gif starts in 1979:

 <img src="static/apple2.gif" style="border-style: none" />